ruifurtado/pdi-plugin-forexpredicton/README.md

 * __Output file__: The output file is the file that makes a comparision between different markets.
 Each market is ranked according to volatility regarding the number of forecasted days.
 The file displays as metrics the market trend __direction__, the __aprox price change__, the __volatility__ and of course the __rank__ of each market.
 Each given parameter is calculated regarding the results displayed by each individual __market ouput file__ explained below.

 * __Market output file__: As stated previously, when the plugins stops, an individual file is created with metrics regarding each market.
 This file is created under the name *__####OutputFile.csv__*, where *####* is the name of the market, extracted from the original CSV.
 This file should be used as a complement to the information displayed in the general *__OutputFile.csv__* where each market is ranked according volatility.
 Its output as daily information regarding the size of the prediction selected by the user.
 The available metrics are the daily __prediction__, the market trend __direction__, the percentage of __price change__, and again the __volatility__ in percentage but this time with respect to the last 10 days.
+The size of the file in terms of rows is always the size of the prediction selected by the user x2.
+The extra rows will be used to evaluate the market.

 * __Evaluation file__: To give to the user some information of how good were the model predictions, an evaluation .TXT file was created.
-This file displays regular *regression evaluation metrics*, such as the *RMSE*, *MAE*, *R^2* and *MSE*, regarding each individual market.
+This file displays classical *regression evaluation metrics*, such as the *RMSE*, *MAE*, *R^2* and *MSE*.
+We also provide the highest and lowest value of the market.

+There is also a python script called __plot.py__ that is available at pdi-plugin-forexpredicton-master\assemblies\plugin\src\main\resources.
+This script could be used to get a visual inspection of how well the model is performing in each market.
+The script will ask for two CSV's: one market output file, and the original market file (the one without predictions).
+The plot should be similar to the one presented below.
+It is perfectly possible to use another plotting tool.